 FAQs

-Every New Yorker who has any dealing with a business will benefit from this law.
-Whether you rent an apartment, seek mortgage refinancing, admit a loved one to a nursing home, purchase a car, furniture, or cell phone, need immigration assistance, deal with a debt collector or servicer, or contract with vendors for your own business.
+Every New Yorker who deals with any business will benefit from this law–whether you rent an apartment, seek mortgage refinancing, admit a relative to a nursing home, purchase a car, furniture, or cell phone, need immigration assistance, engage with a debt collector or servicer, or contract with vendors for your own business.
 You should be treated fairly and honestly.
 You should not be exploited.

 So if, for example, your landlord consistently overcharges you for rent, with a stronger consumer protection law, you would be able to get back your money, as well as a penalty of $1,000, and your landlord would have to cover your attorney’s fees.

 But because scams constantly evolve, it is impossible to ban them one by one.
-That’s why New York needs a catch-all standard of fair business, just like 42 other states have.
+That’s why New York needs a catch-all standard of fair business, just like 42 other states and DC have.

 Predatory business practices target and extract wealth from people of color, in communities with fewer safe options due to past and present discrimination.
 In addition, discriminatory practices are themselves unfair and abusive.
 Banning these practices, and giving the individuals harmed the power to enforce the law and get their money back, is a necessary step towards racial justice.

-Big Business says the ban on unfair business conduct is vague and impossible to comply with.
-But the unfairness ban is a time-tested standard and well developed by the courts.
+Big Business complains that an unfairness ban is vague and impossible to comply with.
+But the unfairness ban is a time-tested standard with clear definitions that are well developed by the courts.
 Businesses know how to comply with it because they already do throughout the country.

 No, it will help them.
 Small business owners driven to bankruptcy by predatory lenders and commercial landlords need protection, too.
 And allowing bad actors to run amok puts honest companies at a competitive disadvantage.